 You could be lifting too heavily, doing too many exercises or just simply pushing too hard.

-Finding out what muscles need strengthening and what muscles needs stretching is pretty straight forward.
+Finding out what muscles need strengthening and what muscles need stretching is pretty straightforward.

 Examples would be: